IsaakWoof/IsaakWoof/README.md

 - Hi, I'm @IsaakWoof or Tatiana Poteshkina, I'm 18 years old
-- I am interested in the idea of continuous self-development and improvement of myself and the world around me.
+- I am interested in the idea of ​​constant self-development and improvement of myself and the world around me.
-- Now I am studying at the Almaty State Polytechnic College as a technician-programmer.
+- Now I am studying at the Almaty State Polytechnic College as a software engineer.
 - I want to try myself in interesting and exciting projects.
+- Development experience about 3 years
+- I work with Php, Python, Node.js, JS, Moodle, Git, React, Wordpress, Kivy - (a little bit)